|"A good plan violently executed now is better than a perfect plan executed next week."

 get brutally and hilariously slaughtered, everybody goes home happy.

-Rolling dice to determine order of play, the players take turns orchestrating
+After rolling dice to determine the order of play, players take turns orchestrating

 manuevers and assaults until only one army is left standing.

-In QuikWars, any time dice are rolled, any die that comes up
+In QuikWars, all dice are standard six-sided cube-shaped dice.
+Any time dice are rolled, any die that comes up

 '6' means you may add another die to the roll, increasing your sum.